max-su-2019/CombatPathingRevolution/doc/en/Developers Guidelines of CPR.md

 #  Developer Guidelines of Combat Pathing Revolution
-This article would instructs you on how to utilize **Combat Pathing Revolution** (refers as **CPR**) to produce customizable combat AI pathing features for npcs melee combat.
+This article would instructs you on how to utilize **Combat Pathing Revolution** (refers as **CPR**) to produce customizable combat AI pathing data for npcs melee combat.
 Article comes with several sections below:
 * [**Descriptions of Variables**](#descriptions-of-variables)
 * [**Debugging In Game**](#debugging-in-game)
 * **Methods for Implementing**